The Lost Chord (1911 film)

 The Lost Chord is a 1911 Australian feature-length film directed by W. J. Lincoln based on the famous song The Lost Chord by Sir Arthur Sullivan.

+It is now considered a lost film.

+Production

 It was one of several films Lincoln made with the Tait family, who had produced The Story of the Kelly Gang.

-Screenings were often accompanied by a singer who would perform the song.
-The film has been regarded as one of the earlier example of film-sound synchronisation.

-It is now considered a lost film.
+The Taits, along with Millard Johnson and William Gibson, had recently established Amalgamated Pictures, which first film was Mystery of the Hansom Cab.
+The Lost Chord, an adaptation of a hugely popular song, was second.